Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 A towel is great for drying off after water rides or sitting on during a parade.

-Lastly, a if you’ll be at the park into the evening, bring a light jacket or sweatshirt that can easily layer over their clothes so they can keep warm.
+Lastly, if you’ll be at the park into the evening, bring a light jacket or sweatshirt that can easily layer over their clothes so they can keep warm.

 For more tips on what to pack, check out my ultimate packing list for Disney World.